 Ryan is a Regional Manager of Artist Relations at the Shure office in Nashville, TN.
 He started at Shure in 1993 in Customer Service and joined the AR team in 1996.
 Ryan has over 30 years of performance experience playing drums and percussion in various groups and genres.
 In his spare time he enjoys woodworking, watching movies, videography, and camping with his family.
 His Twitter handle is @ryan_smith1969.

-Written by Ryan Smith on August 14, 2014 under Artists
+Written by Ryan Smith on August 14, 2014 under Live

 If you’re not familiar with Wireless Workbench® this post will help you immerse yourself in the ever-changing world of wireless frequency coordination.

-Written by Ryan Smith on July 18, 2014 under Artists
+Written by Ryan Smith on July 18, 2014 under Live

 Since their formation, Dailey & Vincent have been a favorite of mine in the bluegrass genre.
 They brought Shure into the picture early on, and we have been enjoying this relationship ever since.
 The group was the first to perform at the S.N.
 Shure Theater inside of Shure HQ.
 I told Jamie and Darrin last […]

-Written by Ryan Smith on June 30, 2014 under Artists
+Written by Ryan Smith on June 30, 2014 under Live

 Talk about 2 very different voices: Dierks Bentley and Ryan Tedder of OneRepublic.
 However, two very good songwriters!
 The stories and melodies that come out of these two artists are unique to them, and putting them together was such a great combination.
 Not only that, they had to treat some of the songs differently as […]